Excel Merge and Center (Table of Contents)

 Merge and Center in Excel

 Merge and Center commands in Excel are available in the Home menu ribbon’s Alignment section, which merges or combines two cells into one and aligns them at the center.
-First, to merge any two cells, select the two cells minimum, which is located adjacent to each other, and then Click on Merge and Center.
-It will merge those selected cells but keeping the value of only the first cell.
-We can use Merge, Merge Across also from the drop-down list of Merge and Center.
+First, to merge any two cells, select the two cells minimum, which are adjacent, and then Click on Merge and Center.
+It will merge those selected cells but keep the value of only the first cell.
+We can also use Merge and Merge Across from the Merge and Center drop-down list.

 How to use Merge and Center in Excel?

 We use Merge and Center in Excel to merge a group of cells or to center the headings or text.
-Merge, and Center is located in the Home menu tab under the Alignment section.
+Merge and Center are located in the Home menu tab under the Alignment section.
 Using Merge and Center in Excel is very easy and convenient.

 Let’s understand how to Merge and Center in Excel with some examples.